TheSupermanish/becoming-space/README.md

 ### Our Solution

-**Space** creates a judgment-free zone where anyone can:
+**Athena** creates a judgment-free zone where anyone can:
 - Share their struggles anonymously using **passkey authentication** (no email, no password, no identity)
-- Receive immediate, empathetic responses from **Space**, our AI therapist powered by Google Gemini
+- Receive immediate, empathetic responses from **Athena**, our AI therapist powered by Google Gemini
 - Connect with a supportive community through comments and reactions
 - Access evidence-based mental wellness tools anytime, anywhere